Freddie Aguilar

 Ferdinand "Freddie" Pascual Aguilar (/tl/; February 5, 1953 – May 27, 2025), also known by his Muslim name Abdul Farid, was a Filipino musician regarded as one of the pillars and icons of Original Pilipino Music (OPM).
-He was best known for his international hit, "Anak" (1978), which became the best-selling Philippine music record of all time, selling 33 million copies worldwide, and the only Filipino song translated into 51 languages.
+He was best known for his international hit "Anak" (1978), which became the best-selling Philippine music record of all time, selling 33 million copies worldwide.
 His rendition of "Bayan Ko" became the anthem of the opposition against the regime of Ferdinand Marcos during the 1986 People Power Revolution.
 He was heavily associated with Pinoy rock.

 Early life

 Aguilar was born on February 5, 1953, in Santo Tomas, Isabela.
 He began composing his own songs at age 14.
 Aguilar studied electrical engineering at De Guzman Institute of Technology but did not finish the degree program.
 Instead he pursued music, became a street musician, and then a folk club and bar musician.
 At the age of 18, Aguilar parted ways with his family and quit college; he started performing on stage at age 20.
 After realizing and regretting his mistakes five years after quitting college, he composed the song "Anak."